Write AWS Config rules

 IAM User credentials with MFA

-.
+When you use IAM user for programmatic access.
+You have an ACCESS_KEY and a SECRET_ACCESS_KEY.
 With these credentials you are able to interact with AWS.
 A common pattern is that you will use the IAM User to assume roles in the same or even in different AWS accounts.

 The CLI configuration would look something like this: